ndd21/PHYS281/docs/demo-scripts.md

 ### Requesting input

-You can make a script request user input from the keyboard by using the @(built-in) [`input`](demo-built-in-functions.md#input) function. `input` can take in a string as an
-@(argument), for example, a request for certain input to be provided, and then will take in whatever is written on the keyboard until the user presses ++enter++.
-This will then be assigned to a variable as a @(string), e.g., after using:
+You can make a script request user input from the keyboard by using the [built-in](glossary.md#built-in) [`input`](demo-built-in-functions.md#input) function. `input` can take in a string as an [argument](glossary.md#argument), for example, a request for certain input to be provided, and then will take in whatever is written on the keyboard until the user presses ++enter++.
+This will then be assigned to a variable as a [string](glossary.md#string), e.g., after using:

 ```python
 name = input("Enter your name: ")